 3 top Canadian pharmaceutical stocks to buy today

 Knight Therapeutics (TSE:GUD) is a manufacturer of both generic and specialty drugs.
 The company has an interesting way of operating its business.
 Knight Therapeutics will look to identify and purchase underrated drugs from Big Pharma, ones that these major companies do no want to invest the time and capital into getting approved in nations like Canada.

 Knight Therapeutic's CEO Jonathan Goodman has been involved in the pharma business his whole life.

 When he was 26 years old Goodman took Paladin Labs public and earned a whopping 27% annual return for shareholders over nearly two decades.

 After Paladin, Goodman started Knight, and many investors expected the same results.
 Thus far, it has generally been a disappointment.
 The company hasn't made any significant moves, at least not ones to drive growth and many investors have become impatient.

 However, when it comes to Goodman, if there is one thing he does have, it is patience.
-The company is sitting on over $220M in cash and has an exceptionally strong balance sheet.
-The company has zero debt and over 100 products in its portfolio.
+The company is sitting on over $100M in cash and has an exceptionally strong balance sheet.
+The company has minimal debt and over 100 products in its portfolio.

 The bulk of the company's revenue comes from Brazil, and the majority of its revenue comes from products used to treat infectious diseases, and oncology.
 The company is partnered with some of the largest pharmaceutical companies in the world like AstraZeneca, Bristol Myers Squibb, and Pierre Fabre.